SebastianLeclerc/quic_experimental/README.md

 ```

 To enable measurement in edge
-Go to Web GUI and login, e.g.: http://192.168.0.34:18083/ with admin + public (needs to change).
-Go to Integration> Rules> Create> Either an ingress or an egress rule with “Action” to republish matches to, e.g., “__edge/egress”.
+Go to Web GUI and login, e.g.: ```http://192.168.0.34:18083/``` with admin + public (default, has to change).
+Go to Integration> Rules> Create> Either an ingress or an egress rule with “Action” to republish matches to, e.g., ```__edge/egress```.
 Note that message time broker is typically negligable, hence both rules probably not needed.
 ```
 //Egress rule
 SELECT